nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 All NFTs that include an `image` will have at least one entry in `properties.files` with a `uri` that is equal to the value of the `image` field.
 As with the `image` field, this example shows a local file path, but this will be replaced with the URL for the uploaded image once it has been stored with NFT.Storage.

 Please note that this example does not show all possible metadata fields.
-Consult the [metadata standard][metaplex-metadata-standard] for the complete specification.
+Consult the [metadata standard][metaplex-token-standard] for the complete specification.

 ## Using candy machine cli